-Keggfarms was established on a 23 acre compound in 1967 in Gurgaon, then a small township about 25 Kms from Delhi.
-The company was in the business of producing both broiler and layer chick lines and mostly supplying to urban markets.
-This was the standard model in poultry industry-to import the grand parent stock, multiply them and market the off-springs.
+Keggfarms was established on a 23 acre compound in 1967 in Gurgaon, then a small township about 25 Kms from Delhi3.
+The company was in the business of producing both broiler and layer chick lines and supplying these to urban markets.
+That was the standard model in poultry industry-to import the grand parent stock, multiply them and market the off-springs.

 Keggfarms pioneered genetic poultry breeding in India.
 The idea was to breed high yielding stock that would be suited to Indian environmental conditions.
 Initial years were difficult but fairly quickly the company could show that it was not necessary for India to go on importing the grand parent stock.
 With modest resources, and high spirited determination, Keggfarms proved that it was possible for India to develop its own stock that would be as, and perhaps more, productive under Indian conditions than the imported stock.
 That earned the Keggfarms substantial reputation and respect in the industry, even though the size of the company continued to be small.
 The consequence was that other companies also persuaded their foreign collaborators to provide them the 'pure line' stock to begin breeding in India and developing birds for Indian production and market conditions.
-As a result, by 1980s India had
+As a result, by 1980s India had become completely self-sufficient in poultry breeding stock.
+By 1991, Keggfarms was selling more than 9.5 million broiler and layer chicks.
+A significant proportion-close to 60 percent-of their sale was in North Indian states (Punjab, Haryana, Chandigarh, Delhi, Western Uttar Pradesh, and Rajasthan).